Possible Causes of Low Back or Leg Pain

 Pressure from the disk

 Constant wear and tear can weaken a disk over time and cause back pain.
 The disk can then be damaged by a sudden movement or injury.
 If its soft center starts to bulge, the disk may press on a nerve.
 Or the outside of the disk may tear, and the soft center may squeeze through and pinch a nerve.

 Pressure from bone

-As a disk wears out, the vertebrae right above and below the disk begin to touch.
+As a disk wears out, the vertebrae right above and below the disk start to touch.
 This can put pressure on a nerve.
 Often, abnormal bone (called bone spurs) grows where the vertebrae rub against each other.
 This can cause the foramen or the spinal canal to narrow (called stenosis) and press against a nerve.

 © 2000-2018 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.